StemTBioinf/UNIX/index.md

 Honestly this did take about 30 min for me, too ;-)
 <a href="https://stackoverflow.com/questions/45880730/awk-get-information-on-input-and-output-filenames-from-file">Here</a> I learned that a bash for loop might be the easiest way to deal with all problems (in the last comment).</BR>
 Problems here: How to split the result up into multiple outfiles?</BR>
-Fix: temporary variable bname to be populated in the for loop bash line 1 and after that call awk in bash line 2.
+Fix: temporary variable bname to be populated in the for loop bash line 1.
+Right after that call awk in bash line 2.
 The bash lines are separated by '\n' after the do statement of the for loop and terminated with a '; done'.
 </p>
 </details>

+# You have made it!

+Great!
+You have actually read and understand it all!
+Not - use the Internet to get more informations - come and ask is you can not figure it out.

+And please keep on training!